 Description Date: Time: Medium: Contact Details: Director General: [submission date] [submission time] [Fax, phone, SMS, letter, etc.) [who was the report made to?]
-SAPS: Relevant fire prevention service: Relevant province or municipality Affected persons: Provide details of who how they were contact this report
+SAPS: Relevant fire prevention service: Relevant province or municipality Affected persons: Provide details of who how they were contac this report

-DETAILS A section 30(5)(a) and (d), the responsiblises of the incident, whether direct or indure • Incident start time: [The exact time that the unexpected event started] Incident duration: [the duration of the unexpected event] Duration of danger: [The time taken from the start of the event to the time when the impacts of the event no longer posed a threat to anyone's health or well-being]Duration of exposure:[The duration of conditions that had a direct impact anyone's health or well- being] Incident descripti on [Brief description of the incident detailing, but not limited to, a description of: (i) what happened; (ii) how it happened; (iii) where it happened; (iv) the timing and sequence of events; and (v) why it happened.
+INCIDENT DETAILS well as the cau In terms of NEMA section 30(5)(a) and (d), the responsible person must report on the nature of the incident as well as the causes of the incident, whether direct or indirect, including equipment, technology, system, or management failure Incident start time: [The exact time that the unexpected event started] Duration of danger: [The time taken from the start of the event to the time when the impacts of the event no longer posed a threat to anyone's health or well-being]Duration of exposure:[The duration of conditions that had a direct impact anyone's health or well- Incident descripti on [Brief description of the incident detailing, but not limited to, a description of: (i) what happened; (ii) how it happened; (iii) where it happened; (iv) the timing and sequence of events; and (v) why it happened.
 A detailed discussion may be included as an annex.]
 Plans, diagrams, maps or any other graphical material relating to the incident description must be attached as annexures B1, B2, etc. Wind speed and direction [The wind speed and direction at the point of the incident at the time of the incident] Ambient air temperature [ambient air temperature at the time of the incident] Weather conditio ns [Sunny, light rain, mist, heavy rain, etc.] Other relevant meteorological conditions [Temperature inversion, floods, etc]